A jury full of questions

 Jurors, judge at Probation trial active players in courtroom

-in state and federal courts, the jury is a blank and muted canvass for lawyers to paint their cases on throughout the proceedings, its collective voice heard loud and clear only when the verdict is announced.
+At most trials in state and federal courts, the jury is a blank and muted canvass for lawyers to paint their cases on throughout the proceedings, its collective voice heard loud and clear only when the verdict is announced.

 Perhaps a raised eyebrow here, a sly smile or chuckle there at questions posed by prosecutors or defense lawyers – mixed in with an occasional stifled yawn during a particularly dry presentation of evidence or testimony – but their silence is most notable from the time they walk in at the start of the day until the session is recessed.